MicrosoftDocs/azure-devops-docs/docs/boards/queries/wiql-syntax.md

 ## Historical queries (ASOF)

-You can use an `ASOF` clause in a query to filter for work items that satisfy the specified condition on a specific date at a specific time.
+You can use an `ASOF` clause in a query to filter for work items that satisfy the specified filter conditions as they were defined on a specific date and time.

 For example, suppose a work item was classified under an iteration path of MyProject\ProjArea and assigned to 'Mark Hanson' on 3/17/16.
 However, the work item was recently assigned to 'Roger Harui' and moved to a new iteration path of Release.
 The following example query will return this work item because the query is based on the state of work items as of a past date and time.